 How to comply

-Find out if the vehicle fuel economy information is available.
-You can use EECA’s Fuel Economy Label Generator by entering the VIN, registration plate, chassis number or model code.
+Find out if the Vehicle Emissions and Energy Economy Label information is available.
+You can use EECA's Vehicle Emissions and Energy Economy Label Generator by entering the VIN, registration plate, chassis number or model code.

-If the vehicle fuel economy information is available, you must print a label in colour or greyscale to display on the vehicle.
+If the Vehicle Emissions and Energy Economy Label information is available, you must print a label in colour or greyscale to display on the vehicle.

-If it isn’t available for the vehicle you’re promoting, you’ve met you legal obligations.
-If you print and display the “Not Available” label from the Fuel Economy Label Generator, it shows people and EECA’s compliance team you’ve made a genuine effort to obtain a label but that information was not available.
+If it isn't available for the vehicle you're promoting, you've met your legal obligations.
+If you print and display the "Not Available" label from the Vehicle Emissions and Energy Economy Label Generator, it shows people and EECA's compliance team you've made a genuine effort to obtain a label but that information was not available.

 If the information is available you must display the label on the vehicle you're promoting so it's clear and prominent, and obviously relates to the vehicle for sale.
 It must be easy to read from a reasonable distance, and either firmly attached to the vehicle and clearly visible from the outside, or displayed on an information stand next to the vehicle.